SU-SWS/c_ShARP_subtheme/README.md

 Description
 ---

 The c-ShARP Subtheme is a Stanford sub-theme that works with the Stanford Basic theme and was built by modifying the [Stanford Starter](https://github.com/SU-SWS/c_sharp_subtheme) Subtheme.
+This theme includes the following features:
+- Masthead updates
+  - Updated lockup for option O
+  - Updated decoupled menu
+  - Search Removed
+- Green button and link styles
+- Roboto font addition
+- Transparent overlay banner variant
+- Updated local footer

 Documentation
 ---